 Beef Stock Concentrate

 • Adjust racks to middle and top positions and preheat oven to 450 degrees.
-Wash and dry all produce. • Halve and peel shallot; finely chop half (save other half for another use).
+Wash and dry produce. • Halve and peel shallot; finely chop half (save the rest for another use).
 Slice potatoes into ¼-inch-thick rounds.

 • While veggies roast, pat steak* dry with paper towels; season all over with salt and pepper. • Heat a large drizzle of oil in a large pan over medium-high heat.
 Add steak and cook to desired doneness, 5-7 minutes per side. • Turn off heat; transfer to a cutting board to rest.
 Wipe out pan.

 • Heat a drizzle of oil in pan used for steak over medium heat.
-Add shallot and cook, stirring, until softened, 1-2 minutes.
+Add chopped shallot and cook, stirring, until softened, 1-2 minutes.
 Pour in half the vinegar (all for 4 servings).
 Simmer until reduced by half, 30 seconds. • Stir in stock concentrate and ¼ cup water (1⁄3 cup for 4).
-Simmer until thickened, 2-3 minutes.
-Turn off heat. • Stir in sour cream and 1 TBSP butter (2 TBSP for 4).
+Simmer until thickened, 2-3 minutes more.
+Turn off heat. • Stir in sour cream and 1 TBSP butter (2 TBSP for 4) until melted and combined.
 Season with salt and pepper.

 • Slice steak against the grain. • Divide steak, potato clusters, and green beans between plates.
 Top steak with sauce and serve.